No war with Manchester United over Fellaini, insists Martinez

 Fellaini was not available for selection for Belgium's upcoming matches with Iceland and Switzerland due to a lack of fitness following a groin problem.

-However, United boss Jose Mourinho was forced to start Fellaini for the weekend Manchester derby due to a thigh injury suffered by Paul Pogba.
+However, United boss Jose Mourinho was forced to start Fellaini for Sunday's Manchester derby due to a thigh injury suffered by Paul Pogba.

 "What happened with Marouane Fellaini is something that happens constantly in dressing rooms," he told a media conference.